-- A billion dollars in venture capital has flowed to more than 120 blockchain-related startups, with half that amount invested in the last 12 months.
+- A billion dollars in venture capital has flowed to more than 120 blockchain startups.

-- 30 of the world’s largest banks have joined a consortium to design and build blockchain solutions.
+- Thirty of the world’s largest banks have joined a consortium to design and build blockchain solutions.

 - Nasdaq is piloting a blockchain-powered private market exchange.

 - Blockchain concepts, prototypes, and investments are emerging in every major industry.

 Blockchain is customer-centric and delivers engagement for brands prepared to invest in long-term customer experience and loyalty.
 Customer Relationship Management (CRM) and blockchain are a perfect fit.
 Blockchain technology safely stores certified information, providing a high-end cloud and scalable industry standard.

 CRM business verticals that benefit from blockchain technology are regulated markets.
 Examples include: